 Format shows the value like a text with different alternatives for name, value and unit.

-The value can also be connected to a symbol.
+Symbol shows the value as a symbol.
 Some of the symbols will change appearance when the value changes, for example when a pump goes from active to inactive.